Access, Manage, and Aggregate Coverage Results

 For more information on filtering model objects, see Creating and Using Coverage Filters.

-After you record coverage, you can manage the coverage data from the Results Explorer.
+After you collect coverage, you can manage the coverage data from the Results Explorer.
 To view coverage data details, under Current Cumulative Data, click the coverage data of interest.
 You can edit the description and tags for each run.
 Before you leave the coverage data details view, click Apply to apply your changes.
 Otherwise, the changes are reverted.

 When you apply changes to coverage data, such as adding descriptions and tags, the data shows an asterisk next to its icon.
 To save these changes, right-click the data and click Save modified coverage data.

-If you record multiple coverage runs, each run is listed separately in the Data Repository.
+If you collect multiple coverage runs, each run is listed separately in the Data Repository.
 You can drag and drop runs from the Data Repository to the Current Cumulative Data to manage which runs to include in the cumulative coverage data.
 Alternatively, right-click runs in the Data Repository or the Current Cumulative Data to include or exclude them in the cumulative coverage data.

 To save the current cumulative data set to a